 I wanted to make something yummy, warm, and sweet for lunch today.
 And of course pumpkin pancakes are perfect because the pumpkin puree even adds a little nutrition.

 I pushed the thought away, however, remembering how yesterday I spent some time cleaning up the last of the eggs from the couch and my little girl’s clothes.
 She can be sneaky.
 And she is curious.
 And I can’t blame her for just wanting to crack the eggs open to see what’s inside.
 Sometimes she helps me peel off the egg shells when we make hard-boiled eggs, so she probably tried doing the same thing, except that they weren’t cooked.

-But thankfully I re-read through the recipe thinking maybe I can substitute flaxseed meal for the eggs, and guess what!
-This recipe doesn’t even call for eggs!
-Perfect.
+But thankfully I re-read through this recipe thinking maybe I can substitute flaxseed meal for the eggs, and guess what!
+This recipe doesn’t even call for eggs.
+Perfect!

 Pumpkin Pancakes (no eggs) Recipe

 Ingredients (serves 4):